MarcinOrlowski/show-cheatsheet/README.md

 ## Preface ##

- Displays image file centered over specified area, either active window or whole display.
+ Shell script that displays any image file centered over specified area, either active window or whole display.

- The main purpose for this script is to let me quickly display any cheatsheet image of my choice (this [shell shortcuts cheatsheet](img/shell-keys-cheatsheet.png) being the main reason for this script).
+ The main reason to write this script was to let me me quickly display cheatsheet image of my choice (with this [shell shortcuts cheatsheet](img/shell-keys-cheatsheet.png) being the main reason).
+I wanted to be able to peek the cheatsheet easily at any time, but I couldn't find any existing tool to show me that image in useful way - display it centered over currently actvive (focused) window and be quickly dismissed.
+This script reads details of currently active window and then steers existing image viewers to show the image centered over that window (or whole display area).
- I wanted to be able to peek the sheet easily but lacked the tool to display any image over currently actvive (focused) window so show-cheatsheet was born.
-Then created global key shortcut in my desktop that triggered launch of this script and voila.
+ Once I had it working, I created global key shortcut in my desktop environment that once hit, started `show-cheatsheet` and voila - I had my cheatsheet hovering over my currently used terminal window (see [Integration](#integration) for how to do the same in KDE).

- At any time I could quickly peek the cheatsheet.
-It shall work with any environment as long as you can have global keyboard shortcuts that can run your commands).
-See the [Integration](#integration).
+ This script shall work with any modern window manager.

 ## Requirements ##